Skip to main content

 The Copper website form allows you to capture visitors' information so you can nurture those new relationships in Copper.

-This article walks you through creating a form that will create Leads in Copper.
+This article walks you through creating a form that will create and update Leads in Copper.
 If your company is not using Leads, you can create a form that will create People in Copper.

 Sample website with Copper widget

-This article will walk you through creating a Contact capture form, including:
+This article will walk you through creating a lead capture form, including:

-When you access the forms builder for the first time, you will see some information about the feature, as well as a primary action to Create Form.
+When you access the forms builder for the first time, you will see some information about the feature, as well as a primary action to create a new form.

 Copper's contact form is pre-configured with the fields you need to start collecting information from website visitors.
 You can add your own fields, relabel fields, rearrange fields, and customize the text on other form elements.